luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/02-venus.md

 Equipment goes into the lowlands, but mostly doesn’t come out, unless it’s returning with cargo.
 Mining and industrial sites on Venus are surrounded by eerie boneyards — morphs, bots, and machinery that broke down and weren’t worth retrieving.

 Though the surface has been mapped with radar, the clouds block monitoring from orbital and high-altitude cameras.
 Large swathes of the surface remain unvisited and unexplored.
-This makes it a useful, if inhospitable locale to avoid pying eyes.
+This makes it a useful, if inhospitable, locale to avoid pying eyes.
 It also leads to rumors of hidden dangers, from exsurgents and TITANs to secret Factor operations.

 ## Life in the Clouds